 How We Use It: This is another valuable tool that we use on a semi-regular basis.
-As DIY investors, we consider the suggestions offered about our ideal asset allocation mix.
+As DIY investors, the suggestions offered about our ideal asset allocation mix are extremely helpful.
 Before making any changes, we always compare Personal Capital’s suggestions with those provided by our brokerage account.
 When they are both telling us to rebalance our holdings in a certain manner (which is almost always the case), we go ahead and make the change.

 401(k) Fee Analyzer

 While you’re going to incur costs with any investment, one of the keys to long-term growth is keeping those costs down.
-If you want to find out how much your current retirement accounts are costing you, this is the tool for you.
+If you want to learn if you’re making any mistakes with your 401(k) or how much your current retirement accounts are costing you, this is the tool for you.